spacetelescope/drizzlepac/doc/source/mast_data_products/hap_tests.rst

     test_fuv_mama

     test_nuv_mama
+     * Tests for a correctly applies distortion model for STIS NUV MAMA data and the creation of a combined product using AstroDrizzle.

     test_stis_ccd
-     * CCD data
+     * The same as test_nuv_mama but using CCD data.

     test_stis_oiii_ccd
-     * STIS F28x50OIII CCD data
+     * The same as test_nuv_mama but with STIS F28x50OIII CCD data.

 drizzle algorithm